bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 <br>

 ## Pearson's Correlation {#pearson}
 The Pearson correlation is so widely used that when most people refer to correlation they are referring to the Pearson approach.
-The Pearson product-moment correlation coefficient measures the strength of the linear relationship between two variables and is represented by $r$ when referring to a sample or &#961; when referring to the population.
+The Pearson product-moment correlation coefficient measures the strength of the linear relationship between two variables and is represented by *r* when referring to a sample or &#961; when referring to the population.
 Considering we most often deal with samples I'll use $r$ unless otherwise noted.

 Unfortunately, the assumptions for Pearson's correlation are often overlooked.
 These assumptions include: